6 Tips For Sitting Correctly at Your Desk Without Back Pain

-We’re officially well on our way into summer!
-That means a couple of things; the weather has already gotten warmer here in the CSRA, the kids are out of school, and it’s time for “National Correct Your Posture Month” in May.
+Summer is right around the corner!
+That means a couple of things; the weather has already gotten warmer here in the CSRA, the kids are out of school, and we are in “National Correct Your Posture Month” in May.

-That may sound like another silly national observance (like “National Spaghetti Day” or “National High Five Day”), but if you spend most of your time working at a desk, you already know how severe the lower back pain can become without proper sitting posture.
+That may sound like another silly national observance (like “National Spaghetti Day” or “National High Five Day”), but if you spend most of your time working at a desk, you already know how severe the lower back, neck pain, headache and shoulder pain can become without proper sitting.

 Benefits of Proper Sitting Posture

-There’s more to adjusting your posture than avoid lower back pain – even if that is your primary concern.
+There’s more to adjusting your posture than avoiding neck or lower back pain – even if that is your primary concern.
+“Sitting is the new smoking” has become accepted as depicting actual morbidity as proportionate to the average number of hours you spend sitting in a day.

-Ultimately, the proper sitting posture at a desk helps to promote both and health back and spine, and ensures you’re less likely to injure joints while working out or being active after long periods of sitting.
+Ultimately, the proper sitting posture at a desk helps to promote the health of the back and spine, and ensures you’re less likely to injure joints while working out or being active after long periods of sitting.

 Tips on Best Posture For Sitting at a Desk All Day

-Here are five of our favorite tips for the proper sitting posture at your desk!
+Here are six of our favorite tips for the proper sitting posture at your desk!

-1. Don’t Overcorrect of Overarch Your Lower Back.
+- Don’t Overcorrect of Overarch Your Lower Back.
 Your pelvis should stay neutral to the back of the chair as often as possible.
 You may think overarching creates a healthier posture, but it puts unnatural pressure on the spine and pelvis, leading to lower back pain.
+Instead, try to pull your stomach in and hold it to get a good little toning workout for your transversus abdominis, the secret weapon in efforts to get a flatter stomach!
+Start with 15 seconds at a time for 3 sets 3 or four times a day and work up to 60 seconds.

-3. Make Sure Your Neck Isn’t Leaning Forward Towards the Computer Screen.
+- Make Sure Your Neck Isn’t Leaning Forward Towards the Computer Screen.
+You want to stay in your power zone, or zone of strength as much as possible.
+The power zone is when your neck is right on top of your upper back.
 This may happen unconsciously, but your eyes should always be in direct alignment with your computer monitor.
-If necessary, consider putting a block under your computer screen to keep it elevated to your natural eye level.
+If necessary, consider adjusting seat height or putting a block under your computer screen to keep it elevated to your natural eye level.
 Avoid stacking monitors on top of each other as often as possible.

-4. Keep All Items On Your Desk Within Arms Reach.
-If you need to reach for things like files or a pen, make sure those things are all naturally within arms reach instead of spread out over your desk.
+- Keep All Items On Your Desk Within Arm’s Reach.
+Along with the monitor, the position of the keyboard and mouse are very important in the interest of idealized ergonomics.
+This is why a laptop is more punishing than a desktop.
+It is more possible to situate the mouse, keyboard and monitor to places where your body can be best accommodated with the separate components of a desktop than with the fixed components of a laptop.
+Also, if you need to reach for things like files or a pen, make sure those things are all naturally within arm’s reach instead of being spread out over your desk.
 This will help ensure once you’ve found the proper sitting posture at your desk that you aren’t accidentally moving out of it to grab something.

-5. Take a Break!
+- Take a Break!
 This may sound obvious, but one of the best things you can do to avoid lower back pain is to get up and stretch at least once every hour.
 If you can’t set an alarm on your phone or watch as a reminder, consider committing to taking a small break on the hour or at half-past so you don’t forget.
+For a good long-term solution, some people have found a sit/stand desk to be very helpful in order to get a break from sitting, or just avoid it completely while being able to work comfortably.

 Benefits of Chiropractic Care For Lower Back Pain